perholmes/ECSMinimalContainer/README.md

 The script builds the included Dockerfile, which is simply an Apache server with a couple of static HTML files for healthchecks.

 The container will now respond to health checks on `/index.html` and `/healthcheck.html`.
-Modify the files in public_html if you need different health checks.
+Modify the files in public-html if you need different health checks.

 ## Prerequisites